cutemachine/gatsby-starter-kennedy/README.md

 ## Thanks

-This work is heavily base on the [gatsby-starter-lumen](https://github.com/hb-gatsby/gatsby-starter-lumen) repository.
+This work is heavily based on the [gatsby-starter-lumen](https://github.com/hb-gatsby/gatsby-starter-lumen) repository.

 ## MIT License